Welcome to Lymington u3a

-Lymington U3A is an association for the retired and semi-retired who want to share their educational and leisure interests with like-minded people in an informal, friendly atmosphere.
-We offer a wonderful way to make friends and develop old or new interests in the local area.
-Set up in 2001, Lymington U3A, which is a registered charity, currently has some 500 members, and new recruits are always welcome.
-See the page headed “Membership” for more details on how to join us.
+We are an association for older people who want to share their leisure and learning activities.
+We offer a wonderful way to make the most of life when you are no longer in full-time work or raising a family.
+We have about 500 members, and new recruits are always welcome.
+See our Membership page for more details on how to join us.

-At the heart of Lymington U3A are our interest groups, where you can socialise, study, be creative and generally develop a fitter mind or body.
-We currently have some 40 groups, led by volunteer members, with meetings usually held in their homes or a hired room.
-There are groups where you can play card or board games, speak foreign languages, study geology and Shakespeare, or discuss philosophy and current affairs, as well as do yoga, table tennis, meditation, play reading, garden appreciation – and more besides.
-The only limit on the number of groups you can join is the amount of spare time you have, and whether there’s space available in the groups that interest you.
-You can always set up a new group yourself: we’d be happy to help you to organise it.
-For details of our current interest groups, see the page headed “Groups”.
+At the heart of Lymington u3a are our Interest Groups, where you can socialise, study, be creative and generally develop a fitter mind or body.
+We currently have over 40 Groups, led by volunteer members, with meetings usually held in their homes.
+There are Groups where you can play card or board games, speak foreign languages, study geology or Shakespeare and discuss philosophy or current affairs, as well as do yoga or play pétanque – and more besides.
+Covid-19 has obliged us to adapt the way we operate, with many Groups switching to Zoom, although some have sadly had to temporarily suspend their activities.
+See our Groups page for more details.

 In the past, we held monthly meetings at the Lymington Centre, with a guest speaker giving a presentation to an audience of about 100 Lymington u3a members.
 We have now switched these sessions to Zoom, and details of future meetings are given in our latest Newsletter: see our News section for details.
 Unfortunately, the pandemic means that we are not currently able to hold TED Talks, as these convivial occasions do not lend themselves to social distancing.